junmendoza/NNPlayground/README.md

 - [x] Where is the label used?
 Which function?
 Layer is passed to the train function, along with the pixel image

 ## As of 25-Nov-23
-- [x] Matrix class: Templatized arbitrary size MxN matrix
+- [x] Matrix class: Arbitrary size MxN matrix
-- [x] Matrix class: Initialize members from T** input
 - [ ] Matrix class: Multiply matrix x vector Mx1

 ## As of 30-Nov-23
-- [x] Vector class: Templatized arbitrary size
+- [x] Vector class: Arbitrary size vector

 # Git Usage (This project)